-Open the fridge in any Vietnamese household and you are sure to find a jar of nước mắm.
+Open the fridge in any Vietnamese household and you are sure to find a jar of nước mắm sauce.
 I’m not talking about the pure bottled stuff, but rather the mix that accompanies many dishes on our dining table.
 It is often served as a dipping sauce for chả giò (eggrolls) or as a sauce drizzled over dishes, such as cơm tấm bì (broken rice with shredded pork) or bánh xèo (savory crêpes).
-Though the base sauce is only composed of a few simple ingredients (lime juice + sugar + water + nước mắm), achieving a harmonious balance among these contradictory ingredients is not an easy feat for the untrained palate.
+Though the base nước mắm sauce is composed of only a few simple ingredients (lime juice + sugar + water + nước mắm), achieving a harmonious balance among these contradictory ingredients is not an easy feat for the untrained palate.
 Getting it just right requires a bit of finesse that comes with practice.

-Since I wasn’t able to replicate my mom’s nước mắm based on her vague instructions, I started to tinker with different combinations of the ingredients.
+Since I wasn’t able to replicate my mom’s nước mắm sauce based on her vague instructions, I started to tinker with different combinations of the ingredients.
 After quite some time, I finally came up with something that approaches that of my mom’s!
 What’s great about the recipe is that it takes the guess work out of balancing the ingredients and it takes no more than 5 minutes to make.

 Nước Mắm Sauce

-1 part sugar
+- 1 part sugar

-1 part hot water + 3 parts room temp water
+- 3 parts room temp water

-1 part nước mắm
+- 1 part nước mắm (fish sauce)

-garlic, finely minced
+- 2-3 cloves garlic, finely minced

-Combine the lime juice with the sugar.
+- Combine the lime juice with the sugar.
 Then add the hot water and stir.
 Once all of the sugar has dissolved, add the rest of the water.
 Stir in the nước mắm.
 Depending on the saltiness of the nước mắm that you use and what the sauce will be served with, it may be necessary to add a little more nước mắm.
 If it will be served simply as a dipping sauce, the recipe above should suffice.
 However, if it will be served over vermicelli noodles with a heaping load of fresh herbs and lettuce, the sauce will need to be a little saltier.
 If I'm making about 500 ml of nước mắm, I tend to add about another tablespoon or two of nước mắm if it will be drizzled over a noodle dish.
 Once the sauce is to your tasting, add the minced garlic (about 2-3 cloves per 500 ml) and chili peppers.